High-altitude nuclear explosion: Drawbacks

+High Altitude Weapons Effects (1962) Official de-classified AEC information film reel.

 There are problems with nuclear weapons carried over to testing and deployment scenarios, however.
 Because of the very large radius associated with nuclear events, it was nearly impossible to prevent indiscriminate damage to other satellites, including one's own satellites.
 Starfish Prime produced an artificial radiation belt in space that soon destroyed three satellites (Ariel, TRAAC, and Transit 4B all failed after traversing the radiation belt, while Cosmos V, Injun I and Telstar 1 suffered minor degradation, due to some radiation damage to solar cells, etc.).
 The radiation dose rate was at least 0.6 Gy/day at four months after Starfish for a well-shielded satellite or crewed capsule in a polar circular earth orbit, which caused NASA concern with regard to its crewed space exploration programs.

 Differences from atmospheric tests

 Late phases of TEAK fireball and formation of Northern Branch of Aurora as viewed from aircraft flying northwest of explosion.

 In general, nuclear effects in space (or very high altitudes) have a qualitatively different display.
 While an atmospheric nuclear explosion has a characteristic mushroom-shaped cloud, high-altitude and space explosions tend to manifest a spherical 'cloud' until distorted by Earth's magnetic field.
 The charged particles resulting from the blast are accelerated along the Earth's magnetic field lines to create an auroral display at the conjugate point, which has led documentary maker Peter Kuran to characterize these detonations as 'the rainbow bombs'.
 The visual effects of a high-altitude or space-based explosion may last longer than atmospheric tests, sometimes in excess of 30 minutes.
 Heat from the Bluegill Triple Prime shot, at an altitude of 50 km, was felt by personnel on the ground at Johnston Atoll, and this test caused retina burns to two personnel at ground zero who were not wearing their safety goggles.